The Brooks Glycerin 18, which has focused on being as soft as possible, is cushioned, reliable, and a worthwhile pick for the weekly recovery run

 In the same way that Volvos aren’t often described as hot or feisty, the shoe is quietly attractive.

-It’s a soft shoe
+The Glycerin 18 is a soft shoe

 The website motions us to consider the Glycerin 18s as the “Mama Bear” of running shoes.
 I suppose “mama bears” would be both incredibly compassionate and snuggly because the shoes certainly are.
 Packed with thick bands of padding around the heel and tongue, the shoe fits like a glove around the top and back of your foot.